Civil war memories, oil wealth smooth Algeria politics

 “If you go down the path (of extreme dissidence) as an Algerian, you are going to find your economic opportunities limited, your interaction with the state bureaucracy very cumbersome.”

-Even the Salafists, whose ideology is followed by al Qaeda, have been co-opted into a system that prioritizes stability.
+Even the Salafists, whose ideology is followed by al Qaeda, have been co-opted into a system that prioritises stability.

 “We suffered in the black years,” said Toufiq, a young Salafist chatting at a plastic table next to a fast-food stall selling pizzas in the coastal university town of Boumerdes.